-Even though these guys are small, they have an intelligence that’s on the same level as their larger parrot cousins.
-A major difference is that many larger parrots are quite vocal and noisy.
-Parrotlets tend to be very quiet in comparison.
+Even though these birds are small, they have an intelligence that’s on the same level as their larger parrot cousins.
+A major difference is that many large parrots are quite vocal and noisy.
+Parrotlets tend to be quiet in comparison.

-They are capable of understanding complex concepts and benefit from mental stimulation and advanced training.
+They are capable of understanding complex concepts and will benefit from mental stimulation and advanced training.

 Before you’re completely sold on this pocket parrot’s personality, it’s best to keep in mind the kind of care they will require.
 Don’t let their small stature fool you—these animals still need the proper space and diet to stay healthy and happy.

 One of the good things about having a parrotlet is the fact that they are so small.
-Many larger parrots require a sizable enclosure which not all homes can accommodate.
-A parrotlet, on the other hand, needs a much smaller space, but still large enough for them to be able to stretch their wings, literally and figuratively.
+Many large parrots require a sizable enclosure, which not all homes can accommodate.
+A parrotlet needs a much smaller space, but one that is still large enough for them to be able to stretch their wings, literally and figuratively.

 Your parrotlet will need a space with minimal measurements of 18 by 18 inches.
 You should increase the size of the enclosure with each parrotlet you introduce.

 Parrotlets, like many birds, are herbivores.
-They require up to 45% pallets, 25% low-fat seed mix, various grass seeds, and fruits and veggies.
-Since these guys are small, they don’t require a lot of food, which can be a really attractive thing for people looking to save money on parrot-owning.
+Their diet should be 45% pellets, 25% low-fat seed mix, and the remainder being various grass seeds, fruits, and veggies.
+Since these birds are small, they don’t require a lot of food, which can be appealing for people looking to save money on parrot ownership.

-If you offer your parrotlet fruits and veggies, make sure it’s on the “safe to eat” list.
-Also, if you don’t buy organic, make sure to thoroughly wash the vegetables and fruits to prevent any pesticide irritation.
+If you offer fruits and veggies to your parrotlet, make sure they’re on a “safe for parrotlets to eat” list.
+Also, always thoroughly wash the vegetables and fruits to remove any dirt, debris, and pesticides.

 When it comes to traditional grooming, you don’t have a lot of work to do here.
-All you have to do is fill up a shallow, lukewarm bowl of water that they can’t tip over.
-Your parrotlets will gladly hop in and do all of the training and cleaning themselves.
+All you have to do is fill up a shallow, lukewarm bowl of water that your bird can’t tip over.
+Your parrotlet will gladly hop in and do all the grooming and cleaning themselves.

-However, it is your responsibility as a bird owner to ensure that flight wings are trimmed appropriately.
+However, it is your responsibility as a bird owner to ensure that their flight wings are trimmed appropriately.
 If you don’t trim them every 6 weeks, they will grow back, and your bird will regain flight ability.
-This can cause serious injury to themselves, and it can also cause unwanted escapes.
+This can cause them to seriously injure themselves, and it can also cause unwanted escapes.

 If you don’t feel comfortable performing this yourself, you can always consult your avian veterinarian for guidance.

 If you care for your parrotlet properly, they can live up to 30 years in captivity.
-As long as you closely monitor their behavior, provide a proper diet, and give them lots of overall care and attention—you should have a happy bird.
+As long as you closely monitor their behavior, provide them with a proper diet, and give them lots of overall care and attention, you should have a happy bird.
 However, sometimes the unexpected can crop up.

 As with any other animal, your parrotlet is prone to specific health issues.
-To avoid any progressive illness, constantly monitor your parrotlet’s behavior—and get them to the vet right away if you think there is something wrong.
+To avoid any progressive illnesses, constantly monitor your parrotlet’s behavior, and get them to the vet right away if you think that there is something wrong.

-Many birds don’t show symptoms until the sickness is advanced.
-So, if you notice any symptoms, such as lethargy, diarrhea, laying on the bottom of the cage, or lack of appetite—it’s time to act quickly.
+Many birds don’t show clinical signs until the sickness is advanced.
+So, if you notice signs like lethargy, diarrhea, lying on the bottom of the cage, or lack of appetite, it’s time to act quickly.

-Parrotlets are very challenging to breed in captivity.
-We recommend avoiding this unless you are a very experienced hobbyist.
+Parrotlets are challenging to breed in captivity.
+We recommend avoiding this unless you are an experienced hobbyist.

-Although these pocket parrots can be a little challenging to own (especially if you’re unfamiliar with the species), they can be equally rewarding.
-Just make sure you have space, patience, and commitment to care for these beautiful little creatures upon bringing them home.
+Although these pocket parrots can be challenging to own (especially if you’re unfamiliar with the species), they can be incredibly rewarding.
+Just make sure you have the space, patience, and commitment to care for these beautiful little creatures before bringing them home.

-Parrotlets are colorful in both personality and feathering—do they sound like they would make a good match for you?
+Parrotlets are colorful in both personality and feathering.
+Do they sound like one would make a good match for you?

-Related Read: Where Should You Buy a Parrotlet?
+- Related Reads: Where Should You Buy a Parrotlet?